azazelw/azazelw/README.md

-Hi there, I`m Azazel Wang, an Embedded R&D Engineer
+Hi there, I'm Azazel Wang, an Embedded R&D Engineer

-同济大学 CDHAW 2014-2018 机械电子工程，工学学士
+Tongji University 2014-2018, Bachelor of Mechatronics

-哈尔滨工业大学 2022至今，工业工程与管理硕士在读
+Harbin Institute of Technology from 2022 till now, Master in Industrial Engineering and Management

 FachHochschule Aschaffenburg 2017, Zulassung